-What a shock!
+WHAT A SHOCK!
 One day I looked at my right hand and noticed that it just didn’t look right.
 I was surprised to find that the muscle between my index finger and thumb was gone.
 My hand no longer had that healthy meaty look of a normal hand.
+I found out later it was from ulnar nerve damage.

-Hand Muscle Wasting & Weakness from a Pinched Ulnar Nerve
+Hand Muscle Wasting & Weakness from Ulnar Nerve Damage (Pinched Ulnar Nerve)

 It’s Permanent Damage!